| Learning Forum A Personal Guide for Parents

 Musical Foundation

-By now your child probably has
+II By now your child probably has

 had a few years of piano study.
 They should continue to practice